-Pour 1 cup lukewarm water into small bowl; sprinkle with yeast.
+Pour 1 cup lukewarm water into a small bowl; sprinkle with yeast.
 Let stand until yeast dissolves, about 10 minutes.

 Punch down dough.
 Turn out onto floured work surface, roll out, and shape into a 6×14-inch rectangle.
-Transfer dough to prepared baking sheet.
+Transfer dough to the prepared baking sheet.
 Cover loosely with plastic.
 Let rise until dough is almost doubled, about 30 minutes.

 While bread is proofing, combine the other tablespoon of oil with the tomatoes, olives, artichokes, red peppers, garlic, lime juice, and parsley.
 Toss until well combined.
 Set aside.